Radiochemistry Program Research Projects

 The overall research goal of the Radiochemistry Program is to synthesize novel positron emission tomography (PET) labeled compounds and radiopharmaceuticals for preclinical and clinical evaluations.

-Our laboratory has several active areas of research including:
+Our program has several active areas of research including:

 - Multi-Step Chemistry with Short-Lived Radionuclides - "Total Radiosynthesis"